sid99i/Visual-cryptography-for-images/README.md

 # Image Encryption and Decryption using GUI

-Welcome to the repository containing Python code for image encryption and decryption with a graphical user interface (GUI).
-This project demonstrates the process of encrypting and decrypting images using a user-provided key.
+Welcome to the repository containing Python code for image encryption and decryption.
+This is a simple project to demonstrates the process of encrypting and decrypting images using a user-provided key.

 ## Table of Contents
 - [Introduction](#introduction)